multiformats/multiaddr/README.md

 - Multiaddrs support addresses for any network protocol.
 - Multiaddrs are self-describing.
-- Multiaddrs conform to a simple syntax, making them trivial to parse and construct.
+- Multiaddrs conform to a path syntax, making them work nicely with path-addressed systems such as Plan9.
 - Multiaddrs have human-readable and efficient machine-readable representations.
 - Multiaddrs encapsulate well, allowing trivial wrapping and unwrapping of encapsulation layers.